monikma/monikma.github.io/_posts/2024-03-04-aws-certified-solutions-archiect.md

 - Management -> Replication rules
   - you need to specify AIM role (why?)
   - specify path to completion report, e.g. `s3//sourcebucket343425`
-  - there may be a **S3 Batch Job** created to replicate existing (or also future?) objects, its folder will be created in source bucket, and also replicated into destination bucket
+  - there may be a **S3 Batch Job** created to replicate existing (or also future?) objects, its folder may be created in source bucket, and also replicated into destination bucket -> but I have not seen this in the lab, only course video

 ## EBS - Elastic Block Store
 - Virtual hard disc attached to VM